CARTAvis/manual_source/source/analysis_tools.rst

 * polygon

 The creation and modification of regions are demonstrated in the section :ref:`mouse_interaction_with_regions`.
-To create a region, use the region button at the bottom-right corner of the image viewer, then use cursor to draw a region.
+To create a region, use the region button at the bottom-right corner of the image viewer or use the region buttons at the top of the GUI, then use the cursor to draw a region.
 CARTA allows regions to be created even if the region is outside the image.
 Keyboard shortcuts associated with regions are listed below.

 +----------------------------------+----------------------------+-----------------------------+
 |                                  | macOS                      | Linux                       |